parveen-daffodil/test-document/test-release-document.md

 # Client Agreement and Disclosure

-`Purpose` To create an agreement Testing updateGithubDoc for next between a NSW law firm and client.
+`Purpose` To create an agreement Testing updateGithubDoc for next between a NSW law firm and client Test.

 `Party 1 Name` Firm